Is it just me, or does it feel like the new flat stomach is a big butt?

 Fat loss comes from a caloric deficit.

-A caloric deficit comes from burning more calories than you consume.
+And a caloric deficit comes from burning more calories than you consume in any given day.

 You actually don’t necessarily have to exercise at all to lose fat, although it is recommended to make it easier and to help with overall health.

-So while it isn’t necessary to squat in order to lose weight, it can certainly help.
+So while it isn’t necessary to squat in order to lose weight, it can certainly help by working in that zone 2 intensity.

 Squats are a movement we do every single day.